Tax litigation and investigations in London

 - Acting for a leading international investment bank in an HMRC challenge over the VAT treatment of some of the bank’s intra-group service payments.
 Likely be the leading case on the VAT treatment of banks when it reaches the courts.

 Fieldfisher's tax disputes and investigations department is able to leverage in-house barristers, including Philippe Freund, who is qualified in Germany, France and England, and regularly acts before the courts at all levels in domestic and international tax disputes.
-The team is led by Hartley Foster, who is 'an exceptional lawyer', and is instructed on HMRC enquiries as well as negotiated settlements.
 Associate Matthew Sharp is another practitioner of note, with experience of direct and indirect tax disputes, focusing primarily on SDLT and business rates.

 ‘Fieldfisher is a progressive practice with a leading tax investigation team.
 We have co defended with them on international cases.’